VIII. Earth Earn: Our Open Participatory Earthropocene to Ecosmocene Futurity

 Wiesner, Karoline, et al. Stability of Democracies: A Complex Systems Perspective.
 European Journal of Physics.
 40/1, 2019.

-6. A Viable Gaiasphere: Planetary Patriots and Matriots
+5. A Viable Gais: A Sustainable, Familial Unity: Planetary Patriots and Matriots

 Alberti, Marina.
 Cities That Think like Planets.
 Seattle: University of Washington Press, 2016.